urban-ai-ch/frontend/README.md

 You will be prompted to login.
 The register page is locked for now as we do not wish to make the data public (due to the unpublished nature of the paper).

-You may f the username 'test' and password 'test'.
+You may use the username 'test' and password 'test'.
 Please do not share these credentials.

 ## Milestones

-- [ ] Page skeleton, implementation of core functionalities (Milestone 2)
+- [x] Page skeleton, implementation of core functionalities (Milestone 2)

   - [x] Responsive navigation bar
   - [x] Create filter components (dropdown menu)